Wegovy® side effects

 Reviewed by our clinical team

-Wegovy® is a new weight loss injection, which is due to launch in the UK in 2023.
+Wegovy® is a new weight loss injection, which launched in the UK in 2023.
 It can be used by people with high BMIs (body mass index) – a measurement used to work out if you’re a healthy weight for your height.

 Like with all medications, there’s a chance you might experience side effects when taking Wegovy®.
 So, in this article we’re going to look at the potential Wegovy® side effects, how long they might last and what you can do to manage them.

 Wegovy® is a weight loss medication which is taken as a weekly, self-administered injection.
 It contains the active ingredient semaglutide which works by suppressing your appetite, making you feel fuller for longer and reducing cravings.

 Around 85% of people taking Wegovy® will lose more than 5% of their body weight, with the average weight loss being 15%.